karl-run/rollup-starter-project/README.md

 plan not to lint your code or if you're using another linter, such as [jshint](http://jshint.com) or [jscs](http://jscs.info).

+This build is also configured by default to use the airbnb set of lint rules.
+The following dependencies are used for that:

+* eslint-config-airbnb
+* eslint-plugin-jsx-a11y
+* eslint-plugin-import
+* eslint-plugin-react

-### mocha
+### jest

-[mocha](https://mochajs.org) is a test runner.
+[jest](https://facebook.github.io/jest/) is a test runner.
 You can remove this if you plan not to write tests (don't do that!) or if you plan to use another test runner such as [Jasmine](http://jasmine.github.io).

-### istanbul
+### enzyme

-[istanbul](https://github.com/gotwarlost/istanbul) is a code coverage tool that computes statement, line, function and branch coverage with module loader hooks to transparently add coverage when running tests.
-You can remove this dependency if you won't be writing tests or you don't care about code coverage.

-You'll also have to change the `test/mocha.opts` file and remove the custom reporter option `--reporter test/istanbul.reporter.js`.
-After that you can safely delete the `test/istanbul.reporter.js` file.
+[enzyme](https://github.com/airbnb/enzyme) "Enzyme is a JavaScript Testing utility for React that makes it easier to assert, manipulate, and traverse your React Components' output."
+You don't need this if you're not testing React components.

 ### rollup